publishpress/PublishPress-Blocks/src/readme.txt

   * Add: Sanitization cleanup
   * Add: Improve escaping output
   * Fix: Don't output CSS properties in frontend when values are empty for Advanced Button block
+  * Fix: Don't output CSS properties in frontend when values are empty for Search Bar block

 = 2.11.2 - 4 Jan 2022 =
   * Add: Nonce to block forms